01-edu/public/subjects/invert/README.md

 ### Instructions

-Create a function named `invert` which takes an object and returns it with its keys and values inverted.
+Create a function named `invert` which takes an object and returns a new one with its keys and values inverted.

 ### Notions